SocialFinanceDigitalLabs/RTOF-specification/collections/_records/baseline.md

         type must have a `dimension` validator indicating the set of allowed values.
       id: categorical
     validation:
     - args:
-      - help: true/false value indicating if the current field is required
-        name: enabled
-        type: boolean
-      description: 'A field with ''required: true'' must be present in the data record, and must have a non-blank value.
-It is short-hand

-        for ''notnull: true'' and ''notblank: true''.

-        '
-      id: required
-    - args:
       - help: The ID of the category that this list has to be a member of.
         name: category_id